willjgriff/llm-unlearned-ablation/README.md

 ### Steering

 Multiplies the removal direction by a coefficient then subtracts it from the residual stream at a specified layer at every token position.
 Layer selection is influenced by the linear probe above.
-A higher multiple/coefficient means higher likelihood of garbage output but stronger suppression of the removal direction.
+A higher coefficient means higher likelihood of garbage output but stronger suppression of the removal direction.
 It includes a repetition penalty (set to 1.1 after experiments) which discourages the model from repeating tokens it's already produced.
 This minimises risk of "yes yes yes etc" responses.

 ### ROUGE-L scores